-- 1. During the prior Plan period (2015-2019), the City received and administered a HUD Section 108 Guaranteed Loan to enhance economic development and job creation on Mare Island, a former naval shipyard.
-Given this significant project, and limited CDBG Entitlement funds, it is not anticipated that Vallejo will undertake specific economic development efforts as a priority in the 2020-2024 Consolidated Plan. - 2.
-Affordable housing and community development projects and activities planned for 2020-2024 will have secondary, beneficial impacts on the residents' quality of life, especially for extremely low- and very low-income persons.
+1. During the prior Plan period (2015-2019), the City received and administered a Section 108 Guaranteed Loan from the U.S. Department of Housing and Urban Development (HUD) to enhance economic development and job creation on Mare Island, a former naval shipyard.
+Given this significant project, and limited CDBG Entitlement funds, it is not anticipated that Vallejo will undertake specific economic development efforts as a priority in the 2020-2024 Consolidated Plan.

+2. Affordable housing and community development projects and activities planned for 2020-2024 will have secondary, beneficial impacts on the residents' quality of life, especially for extremely low- and very low-income persons.